The universal Euler characteristic and Burnside group for definable groupoids: Introduction

+Here we continue the investigation started in \cite{FarSeaJLMS} by introducing the \emph{universal Euler characteristic} of an orbit space definable groupoid, see Definition \eqref{def:UnivEC}, and detailing some of its properties.
+In particular we show that every additive and multiplicative invariant of orbit space definable groupoids with an additional local triviality hypothesis arises as a ring homomorphism applied to the universal Euler characteristic, see Theorem~\ref{thrm:ECAddUnique} and Corollary~\ref{cor:ECAddUniqueIntegral}.
+These multiplicative invariants in particular include the $\Gamma$-orbifold Euler characteristic introduced in \cite{FarSeaJLMS} when $\Gamma$ is a finitely presented group.

+Afterwards, inspired by the definition of the Burnside ring for actions of compact Lie groups and its relation to Euler characteristics, see \cite{tomDieckBurnsideI} \cite[Ch.~5]{tomDieckTGRepThry}, as well as the case of finite groupoids, see \cite{KaoSpinCatfied,KaoSpinBurnsideTheory}, we introduce the \emph{Burnside group} $B(\G)$ of a definable groupoid $\G$, see Section~\ref{sec:Burnside}.
+In the classical setting of a compact Lie group $G$, the Burnside ring $B(G)$ of $G$ is, roughly speaking, the collection of all sufficiently nice $G$-spaces, and is generated by the transitive $G$-actions.
+This rough idea generalizes to the groupoid case, though with significant technical differences.
+In the groupoid setting, transitive actions are not as readily defined, see e.g. \cite{FarsiScullWattsPAMS}, and care is required in the appropriate notion of orbit type and associated concepts, see Definitions~\ref{def:OrbitSpaceDefinable} and \ref{def:OrbitTypeGrpoid}.
+The definition of $B(\G)$ yields a definition of an \emph{equivariant Euler characteristic} for definable $\G$-spaces that is given in Section~\ref{subsec:BurnsideGroup} and generalizes that of a $G$-space given in \cite[Def.~2]{GZ-EquivariantAnalogues} when $G$ is a finite group; see Definition~\ref{def:EqEC}.

+In order to define the Burnside group of a definable groupoid $\G$, we restrict to $\G$-spaces that have finitely many orbit types, in the appropriate sense.
+Though the orbit types of $\G$ are significantly constrained, see Proposition~\ref{prop:FiniteHomeoTypes}, the question of whether a definable groupoid can have infinitely many orbit types remains open.
+Hence, in order to define the multiplicative structure on the Burnside group $B(\G)$ associated to a definable groupoid $\G$, we need to restrict to $\G$-spaces whose products have finitely many orbit types; see Section~\ref{subsec:BurnsideRing}.
+Our main results of Section~\ref{sec:Burnside} is Theorem~\ref{thrm:BurnsideGenTransitive} which describes the generators of $B(\G)$.
+Moreover Proposition~\ref{prop:BSProductWellDefTransitive} and Theorem~\ref{thrm:Product} detail the multiplication structure, in the cases in which it can be defined.

 The organization of this paper is as follows.
 In Section~\ref{sec:Background}, we review the relevant definitions and background information.
+Section~\ref{sec:Examples} details examples of definable and orbit space definable groupoids, illustrating key concepts such as the various notions of orbit type.
 Section~\ref{sec:UniversalEC} develops the universal Euler characteristic and demonstrates its universality for inertia locally trivial orbit space definable groupoids.
-We then specialize to proper Lie groupoids in Section~\ref{sec:Metrics}, reviewing the definitions of Riemannian $\ell$-metrics and Riemann-Cartan metrics on Lie and Cartan-Lie groupoids.
-We also review the topology of the space of conjugacy classes of a (not necessarily connected) compact Lie group and describe the restrictions of Riemannian metrics to isotropy groups.
-Section~\ref{sec:GB} studies the reformulation of the integrand in the definition $\chi_\Z$ in terms of these metrics.
+Section~\ref{sec:Burnside} defines the Burnside group of a definable groupoid and corresponding equivariant Euler characteristic.